 (d) The following are not direct client contact and may not be counted:

-(1) Observing therapy without actively participating in follow-up therapy at some point during immediately following the session;
+(1) Observing therapy without actively participating in follow-up therapy at some point during or immediately following the session;

 (2) Record keeping;